Arnold Wesker: Career

-His inspiration for 1957 play The Kitchen, which was later made into a film, came when he was working at the Bell Hotel in Norwich.
+His inspiration for the 1957 play The Kitchen, which was later made into a film, came when he was working at the Bell Hotel in Norwich.
 It was while working here that he met his future wife Dusty.

 Wesker's plays have dealt with themes including self-discovery, love, confronting death and political disillusion.
-Chicken Soup with Barley (1958) went out to the provinces.
-Rather than opening in the West End, its premiere was seen at the provincial Coventry Theatre, a locale which typified Wesker's political views as an 'angry young man'.
+Chicken Soup with Barley (1958) went out to the regions.
+Rather than opening in the West End, its premiere was seen at the Coventry Theatre, a locale which typified Wesker's political views as an 'angry young man'.

-Wesker's play Roots (1959) was a kitchen sink drama about a girl, Beatie Bryant, who returns after three years of stay in London to her farming family home at Norfolk and struggles to voice herself.
+Wesker's play Roots (1959) was a kitchen sink drama about a girl, Beatie Bryant, who returns after three years of stay in London to her farming family home in Norfolk and struggles to voice herself.
 Critics commended the "emotional authenticity" brought out in the play.
 Roots, The Kitchen, and Their Very Own and Golden City were staged by the English Stage Company at the Royal Court Theatre under the management of George Devine and later William Gaskill.

+Wesker's 1962 play "Chips With Everything" shows class attitudes at the time by examining the life of an Army corporal.